Sorry, you need to enable JavaScript to visit this website.

 Cross-sectorial cooperation

-In Flanders, youth employment and entrepreneurship are a joint responsibility of the Flemish Minister of Employment, the Flemish Minister of Education and the Flemish Minister of Youth.
+In Flanders, youth employment and entrepreneurship are a joint responsibility of the Flemish Ministers of Work and Social Economy, the Flemish Minister of Education and the Flemish Minister of Youth.

-As mentioned in other chapters, youth policy is a transversal policy.
+In Flanders, youth policy is a transversal policy (for more information see section 1.3 National youth strategy).
 This means that each ministry takes its own responsibilities and defines tasks linked to the implementation of specific goals within the Youth Policy Plan, while the Minister for Youth is in charge of overseeing the process and reporting on the Plan’s implementation to the government.

 Besides the Flemish Policy Plan, the Act on Flemish Youth and Children’s Rights Policy envisages other instruments of youth policy, such as: